LLNL/axom/src/axom/quest/docs/sphinx/point_mesh_query.rst

 ------------

 The in/out query operates on a 3D surface mesh, that is, 2D triangles forming a closed manifold in 3D.
+These examples are excerpted from axom/src/axom/quest/examples/quest_inout_interface.cpp.
 First, include headers.

 .. literalinclude:: ../../examples/quest_inout_interface.cpp
    :start-after: _quest_inout_interface_include_start